 It can be summarized that periodontitis treatment aims at removing plaque and bacterial deposits on a patient’s teeth and gums, and the treatment process is planned based on the extent of infections.
 Periodontitis can be cured if caught and treated early enough.
 If you are diagnosed with periodontitis, you need to do regular follow-ups with a dentist to ensure that the disease doesn’t continue further.
 In addition to it, one needs to change the dental hygiene habits and go according to the dentist’s instructions for a positive and long-term outcome.
 Periodontists or dentistry experts who treat periodontal disease need to be adequately trained and skilled.
 They must have three additional years of specialized training in periodontal disease treatment in both nonsurgical treatments and periodontal plastic surgery procedures.
 And to our credit, we hold a dedicated team of experts to deal with this.

-At Dr. Mohamed Ali’s office, he will thoroughly asses your mouth before recommending surgical or non-surgical treatment options to you.
+At Dr. Mohamed Ali’s office, San Francisco, he will thoroughly assess your mouth before recommending surgical or non-surgical treatment options to you.
 The billing experts will inspect your insurance benefits and will offer you a complete treatment plan with all the necessary arrangements.
 Every major dental and medical PPO insurance plans are accepted, including Medicare.
 There is also an in-office Plan for Health for those who don’t have any insurance.
 Also, we have partnered with various financial institutions like The Lending Club, Care Credit, Healthcare Finance Solutions, to make your treatment extremely affordable.
 If you have any questions, feel free to ask.
 So sit, relax, and do not worry about your dental health.
 Call us today to schedule your consultation.
 You can reach us at 415.391.7751.